-Guts ventures forth to Maine to present:
+Guts ventured forth to Maine to present:

 Finding a Voice: Music from the Streets of Venice to the Courts of France

-Join Sylvia and John for a concert of violin sonatas by 17th-century Italian and French composers, showcasing the distinct regional styles and historically-accurate violin bows used to perform them.
+A lively concert of violin sonatas by 17th-century Italian and French composers, showcasing the distinct regional styles and historically-accurate violin bows used to perform them.
 Dazzling virtuosity of decorated melodies gives way to flowing lyricism, the height of French baroque music under the Sun King, Louis XIV.
 Sylvia Schwartz, baroque violin, and John Ott, viola da gamba.

 Saturday, December 9th, 7:00pm, Unitarian Universalist Church of Brunswick.